samiz-dat/dat-cardcat/readme.md

-# Dat Library
+# Dat Card Catalogue

-The beginings of a distributed library.
+An aggregated card catalogue for many Calibre libraries (or any collections with a directory structure that is __Creator/Creation/Files.ext__).

 ## Setup